Le-Jared/Le-Jared/README.md

 - 💬 Ask me about anything, i love to learn from people's experiences

-- 👨‍💻 Life Hack: Love to Read in general 📖
+- 👨‍💻 Life Hack: Learn to enjoy what you are doing

-- ⚡ Fun fact: I enjoy diving 🤿
+- ⚡ Fun fact: I enjoy diving 🤿 and reading 📖

 ## 🛠️ Technologies and Tools I use: